 Foot mounted machines should be mounted to a rigid foundation to prevent excessive vibration.
 Shims may be used if location is uneven.
 Flange mounted machines should be properly seated and aligned.
-Note: If improper rotation direction is detrimental to aligned, check rotation direction prior to coupling the load to the motor shaft.
+Note: If improper rotation direction is detrimental to aligned, check rotation direction prior to coupling the load to the load, check the motor shaft.